JakobFrh/DS-ML_Final/READYOU.md

 To predict the difficulty of French sentences, we experimented with several basic machine learning models.
 The performance of these models was evaluated using four key metrics: **Precision, Recall, F1-Score, and Accuracy**, as shown in the table below.

 For preprocessing, we used a TF-IDF vectorizer from the sklearn package.
-Interestingly, we discovered that removing stop words actually decreased the accuracy for some models, specifically Logistic Regression and KNN.
+Interestingly, we discovered that removing stop words actually decreased the accuracy for some models, specifically Logistic Regression and K-Nearest Neighbors.
 We found that using an n-gram range of (1, 2) yielded the best accuracy.
 Apart from this adjustment, we relied on the default parameters for our models.
+`this is inline code`

 ### **Metrics Overview** 📊